brankol/frontend-code-challenge/README.md

 ## Tasks

-- Create a configurable responsive React component based on the this [zeplin.io scene](https://scene.zeplin.io/project/5aa2574b349af0b2682b1730).
+- Create a **responsive** React component based on the this [zeplin.io scene](https://scene.zeplin.io/project/5aa2574b349af0b2682b1730).
 - Create a trivial page showcasing your React component similar in layout to https://www.zizoo.com/en/search/.
-The showcase should be able to demonstrate both desktop and mobile views.
-Note that it's not required to make a functional search page but rather more like a Storybook page where you show how your component is used.
+Note that it's not required to make a functional search page but rather something looking like a Storybook page where you show how your component is used.

 ## Test submission process and evaluation

-- Please provide a link to a GitHub or other public repository containing the solution’s source code
+- Please upload a zip file containing the solution’s source code to Greenhouse (tip: exclude `node_modules` before zipping)
 - The solution should be built and run using `npm run`
-- Using [codesandbox.io](https://codesandbox.io) is an acceptable alternative.
 - We will be evaluating:
   - completeness
   - attention to detail